ibm-cloud-docs/power-iaas/cost-estimator.md

 1. Open the {{site.data.keyword.powerSys_notm}} [home page](https://cloud.ibm.com/power/overview){: external} in the IBM Cloud console.
 2. Click **Estimate cost**.
 3. Select a data center from the **Location** drop-down menu.
-4. Select one resource from the following list and choose more configurations as per your requirement to create an estimate before deploying them:
+4. Select one resource from the following list and choose additional configurations as per your requirement:
     * Virtual server instance
     * Storage volume
     * Shared processor pool
     * VPN connection
     * Virtual tape library
 5. On the right-side panel, click **Add to estimate** to review the configuration.
-6. If you are not looged-in, choose **from catalog** in the **Add product to estimate** drop-down menu.
+6. If you are not logged in, choose **from catalog** in the **Add product to estimate** drop-down menu.
 7. Click **Save**.
-8. Click **View estimate** to view and take actions on them.
+8. Click **View estimate** to view and to take actions on them.

 ### Estimating a virtual server instance